markuslibrary/ru-thesis-template/README.md

 Official RU formatting guidelines can be found in "Thesis Formatting Guidelines 2023-24.pdf".

+**This template is in a beta testing phase.
+If you encounter any problems or have feedback to give, please use the contact information listed below.**

 ## Getting Started

 First, download this repository as a zip file.
 Make an account on Overleaf and upload the contents of the zip file as a new project.